NethServer/docs/administrator-manual/en/mail.rst

 **ham**.

-The statistical filters can then be trained with any IMAP client by simply moving a message in and out of the :dfn:`junkmail folder`.
-As prerequisite, the junkmail folder must be enabled from :guilabel:`Email > Mailboxes` page by checking :guilabel:`Move to "junkmail" folder"` option.
+The statistical filters can then be trained with any IMAP client by simply moving a message in and out of the :dfn:`Junk folder`.
+As prerequisite, the Junk folder must be enabled from :guilabel:`Email > Mailboxes` page by checking :guilabel:`Move to "Junk" folder"` option.

-* By *putting a message into the junkmail folder*, the filters learn it is spam and will assign an higher score to similar messages.
+* By *putting a message into the Junk folder*, the filters learn it is spam and will assign an higher score to similar messages.

-* On the contrary, by *getting a message out of junkmail*, the filters learn it is ham: next time a lower score will be assigned.
+* On the contrary, by *getting a message out of Junk*, the filters learn it is ham: next time a lower score will be assigned.

 By default, all users can train the filters using this technique.
 If a group called ``spamtrainers`` exists, only users in this group will be allowed to train the filters.

-.. note:: It is a good habit to frequently check the junkmail folder
+.. note:: It is a good habit to frequently check the Junk folder
           in order to not losing email wrongly recognized as spam.

 .. index::